dapachec/deep-rl-navigation/README.md

 # Getting Started

-The project requires Python 3.6 or higher with the following libraries
+The project requires Python 3.6 or higher with the libraries unityagents, numpy, PyTorch.

-unityagents
-numpy
-PyTorch

 You will also need the Unity Banana Collector environment, which can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip).

 # Installation
-Pre-requisites
 Make sure you having a working version of Anaconda on your system.

 First > clone the repo: